shirleywang27/shirleywang27.github.io/_posts/2017-10-31-Capstone-Project.md

 1. Fractions, Decimals and Percentages
 2. Data
-3. Patterns and Algebra
+3. Multiplication and Division

-Thus, this model tells me that if a student gain a higher score in those 3 question in Y7 NAPLAN, she is more likely to pass the y9 exam.
+Thus, this model tells us that if a student gain a higher score in those 3 questions in Y7 NAPLAN, she is more likely to pass the y9 exam.

 The evaluation tool I used is cross validation, train split test and roc auc score.
 The average score is 89%.